Cugtyt/massivesearch/README.md

 book_builder.include(spec_file)
 worker = Worker(book_builder.spec)
 agg_result = worker.execute(
-    "I want to buy a book about prince or lord, and I only have 20 dollars.", )
+    "I want to buy a story book about prince or lord, and I only have 20 dollars.", )
 ```